swps/swagger-codegen-templates/README.md

 swagger-codegen-templates
 =========================
+Prerequisite to this is to have scala and java installed on your host.

+To generate java clients to swagger-enabled APIs,
+1. clone this project and (a small modification to swagger-codegen)[https://github.com/swps/swagger-codegen].
+Build the codegen project (sbt assembly)
+2. ensure bin/newgen.sh references the codegen project accurately
+3. modify java-gradle/config/IsftServiceClient.java to reflect the project you want to generate as well as where to generate it
+4. from this project's root folder, ./bin/newgen.sh java-gradle/config/IsftServiceClient.scala <url of swagger service>

 This depends on a [small change to swagger codegen](https://github.com/swagger-api/swagger-codegen/pull/323), though the templates could be rewritten to not need it.